 If adnexal torsion is suspected, exploratory surgery is done immediately.
 The presence of a twisted ovary confirms the diagnosis.

 If adnexal torsion is suspected, laparoscopy (or rarely laparotomy) is done immediately to confirm the diagnosis and to attempt to salvage the ovary and fallopian tube by detorsing (untwisting) them, especially in a woman of reproductive age, and restoring perfusion.
 Salpingo-oophorectomy is required for nonviable or necrotic tissue.

 If an ovarian cyst or mass is present and the ovary can be salvaged, cystectomy is done.
 Otherwise, oophorectomy is required.

 Adnexal torsion of the ovary and/or fallopian tube is a common gynecologic emergency; it usually occurs when the ovary is enlarged because of a mass or other problem.

 Torsion causes sudden, severe pelvic pain and sometimes nausea and vomiting; it may be preceded by days or occasionally weeks of intermittent, colicky pain, presumably resulting from intermittent torsion.

-Suspect adnexal torsion based on symptoms and Doppler transvaginal ultrasonography; follow immediately with exploratory surgery to confirm the diagnosis and treat it.
+Suspect adnexal torsion based on symptoms, pelvic tenderness during examination, and Doppler transvaginal ultrasonography with decreased or absent blood flow; follow immediately with exploratory surgery to confirm the diagnosis and treat it.